hisarciklilar/fun_fact_stats/README.md

 ### Image swapping

 - The idea of image swapping with a media query is taken from [jmore009's post on stack overflow](https://stackoverflow.com/questions/27853884/media-queries-and-image-swapping) [Accessed on 12 September 2024].

+### Form

+- The examples provided in the love-running walkthrough example and the Coders Coffeehouse pages were very helpful.
+I changed these and applied my own coding, but I learned a lot from these examples durind the process.

+- The checkbox margins are set using the post by [Suraj Parise's post on stack overflow](https://stackoverflow.com/questions/54003551/how-to-do-the-spacing-between-checkboxes-and-values) [Accessed on 14 September 2024].

+### Code formatting

+- I used VS Code's "Prettier Code Formatting" extension to format the html and css code.

 ## Acknowledgements